 Paper Darts: We can’t say enough about how good the Twin Cities literary community has been to us.
 There is absolutely always something to do, and it’s a lot cooler, younger, and more popular than a lot of people on the outside give it credit for.
 There’s a new wave of the literary “in-crowd” that’s been building itself up in Minneapolis for a couple years now, and it’s underground enough to be a little intimidating and feel slightly inaccessible to people who are new to the cities or are just starting to get involved, but it’s definitely just a misconception borne out of inexperience.
 Once you actually get out there and get to the events on a regular basis and start talking and drinking with the people around you, it’s impossible not to become wholly enveloped in the culture.
 People here are so nice, and so humble, and so excited and willing to meet other members of the community and have a good time.

 Laura: What do you wish existed in publishing that hasn’t been invented yet?

 Paper Darts: A giant printer vending machine where you could instantly pair your favorite artists with your favorite writers and print out the combinations in a perfect-bound booklet made of fine paper for the price of a candy bar.
-Until then, you will just have to find your favorite artists and writers perfectly bound in the Paper Darts’ online store.subscribe to Ploughshares?
+Until then, you will just have to find your favorite artists and writers perfectly bound in the Paper Darts’ online store.Might we be so bold as to suggest that you subscribe to Ploughshares?